-Recommendation - Gymnasiums
+Recommendations - Gymnasiums

 - #36.
 Engage the Peel District School Board and Dufferin-Peel Catholic District School Board, at the time they are planning new construction and significant renovations to existing schools, to discuss opportunities to create new joint-use agreements specific to full-sized gymnasiums.
 Continued efforts to extend joint-use agreements into existing schools remain an objective, particularly where they can bolster neighbourhood-level access to community programs and rentals. - #37.
-Construct a double gymnasium toward the end of the PRMP planning period (2031) as part of the proposed multi-use community centre at the 'Mississauga/Embleton' Community Park, complementing an indoor aquatic centre and fitness centre.
+Construct a double gymnasium as part of the proposed multiuse community centre at the 'Mississauga/Embleton' Community Park, complementing an indoor aquatic centre and fitness centre.
 The gymnasium should be designed with 'sport-friendly' features to be supportive of the City's long term athlete development objectives. - #38.
 A gymnasium or large multi-purpose hall capable of accommodating gym sports should be strongly considered through any indoor recreation facility redevelopment and future conversion(s) of a Level 3 Aquatic Centre as proposed through Recommendation #23 as well as the east-end seniors' centre proposed through Recommendation #39).